fuqunaga/PrefsGUI/README.md

 ![](Docs/PrefsGUIEditor.gif)
 - List up Prefs and can modify
-- Can feedback current value to default
+- You can also feed back the current value as default value
+- You can edit the key prefix for each GameObject by displaying it in order of GameObject

 # SyncOverUNET

 ![](Docs/SyncOverUNET.gif)
 - auto sync All Prefs
-- can ignore it by specifying it with EditorWindow
+- You can ignore it by specifying it with EditorWindow

 # Switch PlayerPrefs / JSON